samclifford/bread/wholemeal_semi_sour.md

 10. The loaf is done when you tap the bottom and it sounds like a drum.
 Allow to cool completely before slicing, as cutting too early causes the steam to escape and dries the bread out.

 ### Stand mixer (not a food processor)

+1. Put everything in the stand mixer, mix on slow for 4 minutes, medium-high for 6 minutes.
+2. Oil a container (or large bowl) and let dough rest for 60 minutes.
+3. Knock back dough by stretching into a rectangle three times as wide as it is tall and fold over.
+Put back in container for 60 minutes.
+4. Continue from step 5 above.